-Missouri State Penitentiary in Jefferson City was once known as the bloodiest 47 acres in the United States.
-However, about two hours southwest of Jefferson City, lies Missouri’s most haunted small town, Potosi.
+The state of Missouri is rich in so much history, but sometimes that history holds a haunted past.
+Missouri State Penitentiary in Jefferson City, for example, was once known as the bloodiest 47 acres in the United States.
+And not to be macabre, but there are more stories like that around.
+About two hours southwest of Jefferson City, lies one of

 Potosi, Missouri may seem like a typical rural town with a population of just over 2,000.
-However, the stories that haunt this place are not so typical.

 To begin, let's start at the Austin-Milam-Lucas-Store.

 .
 However, it was 1932 when the store, now turned into a house, would experience its first tragedy.
 F.J.
 Flynn died of a self-inflicted wound while living there.

 A haunting still felt today by others.

 Judy Myers, a sensitive investigator with Missouri Paranormal Research, said she picked up on several spirits, including an abused child running away and a man who hung himself.

 The store can be found at South Missouri Street & West Jefferson Street in Potosi.

 The individuals who transported his body noted that after seven years, his coffin had disintegrated, but his body remained in an almost perfect petrified state with only his nose and fingers missing.
-After being reentered into the Potosi Cemetery, Moses grave was
+After being reentered into the Potosi Cemetery, one of

-later found dug up with the new coffin lid open.
+, Moses grave was later found dug up with the new coffin lid open.
 It's rumored that the culprits were the towns-people who had been curious of what they had heard about his preserved body.
 Regardless, many believe Austin has not been able to fully rest in peace since then.

 This is the place of burial for victims of the town's most brutal attack.

 Potosi experienced its most violent crime in 1870 when three men trespassed into the Lapine family home and murdered the entire family.
 They first shot the adults, then chopped off their heads.
 When it came to the

 The cemetery can be found on Old 21 and Jackson Street in Potosi.